Prayaga Kshetra

 8. Asi Madhava: Near Nag Vasuki Temple

-9. Sankashta Hara Madhava: In Jhusi near Hamsa Tirtha and at the base of Sandhya Vat
+9. Sankashta Hara Madhava: In Jhusi near Hamsa Teertha and at the base of Sandhya Vat

 10. Adi Beni Madhava: In the form of water in Triveni Sangam